TL;DR — Key Takeaway

 Professional services have longer sales cycles than restaurants or retailers, so measuring video ROI requires looking at different metrics.
 You're not tracking walk-ins — you're tracking consultation requests, qualified leads, and engagement over time.

-The firms that commit to video marketing typically see results within 60–90 days.
+The firms that implement video marketing strategically typically see improvements within 60–90 days.
 Not viral fame — but a steady increase in the quality and quantity of inbound inquiries.
 That's what actually grows a professional service practice.

-“Your competitors are relying on referrals and word-of-mouth.
-That works — until it doesn't.
-Video marketing gives you a systematic, scalable way to build trust with people who've never met you.
+“Referrals and word-of-mouth are powerful — and they'll always be part of the equation.
+Video marketing complements these by providing a scalable, systematic way to build trust with people who haven't met you yet.
 It's the closest thing to a handshake you can deliver at scale.”

 Jared Saucier